Overview

 Equipment

-- One paper copy of the diagram below (or one of your own design)
+For Each Student: - One ARDF receiver. - One paper copy of the diagram below (or one of your own design) - One sharpened pencil with eraser. - A ruler.

-- Three or more foxes transmitting continuously on different non-interfering frequencies.
+The Course: - Three or more foxes transmitting continuously on different non-interfering frequencies.
 In addition to operating on different frequencies, foxes should identify using a unique Morse code pattern (MOE, MOI, etc.) as is traditional in ARDF.

 Preparation